 Thursday, February 13

-Assistant Dean Jaeger-Fine will present on "Supreme Court Highlights: Current and Past Terms" at Universidad Panamericana in Mexico City, Mexico.
+Assistant Dean Jaeger-Fine presented on "Supreme Court Highlights: Current and Past Terms" at Universidad Panamericana in Mexico City, Mexico.

-Assistant Dean Jaeger-Fine will host a cocktail reception in Mexico City for Fordham Law alumni and friends.
+Assistant Dean Jaeger-Fine hosted a cocktail reception in Mexico City for Fordham Law alumni and friends.

 Assistant Dean Jaeger-Fine hosted a delegation from the US-China Legal Exchange Foundation at Fordham Law School.